Diffeological, Fr\"{o}licher, and Differential Spaces: Subsets and Quotients

-\begin{remark}[Quotients]\labell{r:quotients} Diffeologies are well adapted to quotients in the following sense.
-Let $X$ be a set, let $\sim$ be an equivalence relation on $X$, and let $\pi \colon X \to X/\!\!\sim$ be the quotient map.
-Suppose that we start with a diffeology $\calD$ on $X$.
-We can first take the quotient diffeology on $X/\!\!\sim$ and then the differential structure that it determines, or we can first take the differential structure on $X$ that is determined by its diffeology and then take the quotient differential structure on $X/\!\!\sim$.
-These two procedures yield the same differential structure on $X/\!\!\sim$.
-The diffeology on $X$ also determines a topology on $X/\!\!\sim$ without ambiguity: the D-topology corresponding to the diffeology on $X/\!\!\sim$ coincides with the quotient topology on $X/\!\!\sim$ induced by the D-topology on $X$.
+\begin{proposition}[Differential subspaces]\labell{p:subsets} Given a differential space $(X,\calF)$ and a subset $Y \subset X$, we obtain on $Y$ an unambiguous diffeology and an unambiguous topology.
+Indeed, we can first take the subspace differential structure on $Y$ and then the diffeology on $Y$ that it induces, or we can first take the diffeology on $X$ that $\calF$ induces and then the subset diffeology on~$Y$; these two procedures yield the same diffeology on $Y$.
+Also, the initial topology corresponding to the subspace differential structure on $Y$ coincides with the subspace topology on $Y$ induced by the initial topology on $X$. \eor \end{proposition}